Vishal-V/100-Days-of-ML-Code/README.md

 - Completed the lesson on datasets and questions to gain key inferences
 - Completed the lesson `WEB 3.0` from Siraj Raval's [Decentralized Applications](https://www.theschool.ai/courses/decentralized-application) course
 - Implemented the RandomForest classifier and read up about adaBoost

+### Day 9 (17-09-18) Linear and multivariate Regression
+- Completed the lesson on Regressions and implemented the same in the mini-project
+- Working on the lesson on outliers in datasets